melitajak/Course_work_Django/README.md

 # Bioinformatics web application using Django (Course work project)
-A web application for integrating and running bioinformatics tools with a user-friendly interface.
+A web application that is continuation of coursework pt1.
+It is improved web application for integrating and running bioinformatics tools with a user-friendly interface.
 Users can add tools, configure parameters, execute tasks, and manage generated files by downloading or deleting them.

 To launch: